michardy/elastic-index/README.md

 # elastic-index
-Indexes documents into Elasticsearch 6.0
+Indexes single documents into Elasticsearch 6.0.
+That's it.

+## Why?
+Most of the crates available for Elasticsearch don't support Elasticsearch 6.0 and I just need to index single documents into elasticsearch